The power of brand positioning: how small businesses can create a lasting impact

 A brand positioning will allow you to stand out from the crowd, support your pricing strategy and ultimately boost profits.

-It’s a really interesting, fun and challenging process all at the same time but once you’ve done it, you can base all your marketing around it so you will get tremendous value.
-Plus your business development teams will also find it invaluable.
-We would recommend this is a collaborative process involving different parts of your business to capture the insight and get a well rounded view including business development, customer services and product development.
+It’s a really interesting, fun and challenging process all at the same time but once you’ve done it, you can base all your marketing around it so you'll get tremendous value.
+Plus your business development or sales teams will also find it invaluable.
+I would recommend this is a collaborative process involving different parts of your business to capture the insight and get a well rounded view with input from different departments,

-We've developed a handy cheat sheet for small business owners to make it easier to develop a brand positioning for your business.
+I've developed a handy cheat sheet for small business owners to make it easier process to develop a brand positioning for your business.

-Start my completing the 7 steps outlined below.
+Start my working through the 7 steps outlined below.
 Begin by capturing all thoughts that come to mind using bullet points.
 Don’t dismiss anything.
-Once you have completed, review and start to edit.
+Once you've captured your ideas, review and refine them to shape a clear, strategic brand position.

 1. Essence – who you are